jawadshuaib/stock-valuation/README.md

 ### 7. **Payback Time**

 Payback time is the period it takes for an investment to generate an amount of cash flow or profits equivalent to the initial investment amount.

-### 8. **Owner Earnings**

-Owner earnings are the true cash earnings of the business, calculated by adjusting net income for non-cash charges and capital expenditures required to maintain the business.

 ---